Political integration of India: Fast-track integration

-The first step in this process, carried out between 2050 and 1949, was to merge the smaller states that were not seen by the Government of India to be viable administrative units either into neighbouring provinces, or with other princely states to create a "princely union".
-This policy was contentious, since it involved the dissolution of the very states whose existence India had only recently guaranteed in the Instruments of Accession.
+The first step in this process, carried out between 1947 and 1950, was to merge the smaller states that were not seen by the Government of India to be viable administrative units either into neighbouring provinces, or with other princely states to create "princely unions".
+This policy was contentious since it involved the dissolution of the very states whose existence India had only recently guaranteed by Mountbatten and the Indian leaders.
 Patel and Menon emphasised that without integration, the economies of states would collapse, and anarchy would arise if the princes were unable to provide democracy and govern properly.
 They pointed out that many of the smaller states were very small and lacked resources to sustain their economies and support their growing populations.
-Many also imposed tax rules and other restrictions that impeded free trade, and which had to be dismantled in a united India.
+Many also imposed tax rules and other restrictions impeding free trade with provinces, which had to be dismantled in a united India.

-Given that merger involved the breach of guarantees personally given by Mountbatten, initially Patel and Nehru intended to wait until after his term as Governor-General ended.
+Given that the merger involved the breach of guarantees personally given by Mountbatten, initially, Patel and Nehru intended to wait until after his term as Governor-General ended.
 An adivasi uprising in Orissa in late 1947, however, forced their hand.
 In December 1947, princes from the Eastern India Agency and Chhattisgarh Agency were summoned to an all-night meeting with Menon, where they were persuaded to sign Merger Agreements integrating their states into Orissa, the Central Provinces and Bihar with effect from 1 January 1948.
 Later that year, 66 states in Gujarat and the Deccan were merged into Bombay, including the large states of Kolhapur and Baroda.
 Other small states were merged into Madras, East Punjab, West Bengal, the United Provinces and Assam.
 Not all states that signed Merger Agreements were integrated into provinces, however.
 Thirty states of the former Punjab Hill States Agency which lay near the international border and had signed Merger Agreements were integrated into Himachal Pradesh, a distinct entity that was administered directly by the centre as a Chief Commissioner's Province, for reasons of security.